jianwei-sun/gtfo/README.md

 ## Installation

 ### Dependencies
-This project requires `Eigen` version `3.4.0`, `MuJoCo` version `2.3.1`, and `OSQP` version `0.6.2` as dependencies.
-Ensure that they are already installed on your computer.
+This project requires `Eigen` version `3.4.0` and `OSQP` version `0.6.2` as dependencies. `MuJoCo` version `2.3.1` is an optional dependency, and if present, will enable additional features and tests.
+Ensure that the required dependencies are already installed on your computer.
 If not, their source code can be made available in the `External` subdirectory as git submodules after updating:
 ```
 git submodule update --init --recursive
 ```